 It is essential to realize that abruptly quitting Suboxone can cause the same symptoms as a withdrawal from any other opioid drug.
-For those who choose to detox outpatient or go for Suboxone treatment, is an idea of what a Suboxone withdrawal timeline looks like.
+For those who choose to detox outpatient or go for Suboxone treatment, it is an idea of what a Suboxone withdrawal timeline looks like.

 Suboxone Withdrawal Timeline

 Withdrawal is a very individual process.
-Although most physical symptoms subside within 1 to 2-weeks, it is impossible to accurately estimate the timeline and symptoms of each individual
+Although most physical symptoms subside within 1 to 2-weeks, it is impossible to estimate each individual’s timeline and symptoms accurately.

 Within the first 72 hours is when the most physical symptoms occur.
 Suboxone withdrawal symptoms vary in severity and duration.
 It depends on how long Suboxone has been taken as well as the dosage.

 During that first week, the most challenging symptoms to overcome are mood swings, body aches, pain, and insomnia but often subside by day 5 to 7.
 However, the emotional and physical state of the person can become problematic at this time.

 At this point, depression often kicks in.
 While the general aches and pains in the body subside, insomnia, and physical exhaust can lead to depression.
 After the second week, depression is the most significant symptom.
 Anxiety and mood swings are also frequent as the body readjusts.
 After one month, users will likely still be experiencing intense cravings and depression.
 This stage of depression can last until the end of the first month.